 Drones are an important asset for border security because they can perform real-time reconnaissance, acquire targets, and track personnel movements and illegal activities through high-quality video feeds.
 Compared to fixed video cameras, a thermal drone fitted with an infrared detection camera is better at tracking irregular activities, such as illegal border crossing attempts through dense forests or mountainous terrain.

 Drone surveillance is an ideal choice when it comes to large events such as concerts, political rallies, and marathons.
 They can be deployed very quickly and provide you with an overview to prevent illegal activity and protect attendees.

 Anti-poaching drones are making a big impact in the saving of Rhinos, Elephants, Tigers, Gorillas, and other critically endangered species.
-Using a variety of gimbals, drones can easily detect the heating signatures of wildlife or people at night, identify the existence of guns, determine their location, and inform the ranger's anti-poaching procedures.
+Using a variety of thermal cameras, night vision drones can easily detect the heating signatures of wildlife or people at night, identify the existence of guns, determine their location, and inform the ranger's anti-poaching procedures.

 Which surveillance drone is right for you?

 Which surveillance drone you choose will depend on your needs. surveillance.
 As you may know, drones are not a one-size-fits-all investment.
 When choosing your first drone, you will have several options to choose from, including the size and location of your workplace, budget as well as battery life.

 How do drones transmit video?

 The photos taken by the drone camera are then sent to the transmitter, which encodes the video as a radio signal and encodes it as a sinusoidal function, which is transmitted over the air as an electromagnetic wave.
 The receiver detects the wave and converts it to video.

 According to the FAA, the maximum allowable altitude for commercial drones is 400 feet above the ground.